xlanor/hummingbird/docs/theming.md

 | Windows  | `%appdata%\william341\muzak\theme.json`                        |

 When this file is created, deleted, or modified, the theme is reloaded.
-If your theme produces the default theme with no modified properties, it is likely your theme failed to parse.
+If your theme produces the default theme with no modified properties, it is likely that your theme failed to parse - running with `RUST_LOG=muzak=info` may give you more information.

 Colors are specified as CSS-style hex codes (`#ABCDEF`).
 If a color is not specified, the color from the default theme is used.